From the boardroom to the kitchen table, KPMG Family Business advisors share practical advice and experienced guidance to help you succeed.

 When it comes to running a business, the toughest decisions can be around succession.
 As an owner-manager, you want to make the right choices, for your business – and your family.
 Starting early is critical for a smooth transition.
 By making decisions and developing transition timelines, you can avoid conflict and build the support and buy-in your successor will need.

-KPMG Enterprise family business advisers can help you manage the sensitivities that come with succession and provide confidential advice on the implications of any decisions your family might make.
+KPMG Enterprise family business advisors can help you manage the sensitivities that come with succession and provide confidential advice on the implications of any decisions your family might make.
 When the time comes, we can also help your successor take on his or her new role.

 Family Business Governance